prakritsedhai/prakritsedhai.github.io/_pages/about.md

 ---

 **About Me**
-👨💻 Cyber Security Engineer with over six years of experience in safeguarding enterprise systems, reducing vulnerabilities by 70%, and optimizing security postures for global clients.
+👨💻 Cyber Security Engineer with over six years of experience in safeguarding enterprise systems, reducing vulnerabilities, and optimizing security postures for global clients.
 Holding a Bachelor’s in Electronics and Computer Engineering and a Postgraduate Diploma in Network Security, I blend technical expertise with strategic risk management to align security solutions with business goals.
 Certified as a CISSP professional, I thrive in fast-paced environments—whether leading incident response teams, mentoring junior analysts, or architecting cloud and on-premises security frameworks.

 🔒 **Key Achievements**:
 - Spearheaded threat containment efforts that slashed breach incidents while I am at Arctic Wolf.
-- Helped organization to designe and maintain network security systems (firewalls, IDS, proxies) ensuring high uptime for critical infrastructure.
+- Helped organization to design and maintain network security systems (firewalls, IDS, proxies) ensuring high uptime for critical infrastructure.
 - Authored company-wide IT security policies and best practices at MacDon Industries, enhancing system resilience.
-- Pioneered LAN/WAN designs and optical fiber backup systems for 200+ BTS sites in Nepal, minimizing downtime.
+- Pioneered LAN/WAN designs and optical fiber backup systems for BTS sites in Nepal, minimizing downtime while working at UTL

 📚 **Education & Passion Projects**:
 - **Post Degree Diploma, Network Security** (University of Winnipeg)